corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 - Services: allow composing commands directed towards multiple aggregates
 - Sagas: comparable with services although different in the sense that they fire in response to events

+Marten is a library providing an abstraction in .NET for working with